Harvard-IACS/2023-AC215/milestone4.md

 - **Build a Hands-on Mega Pipeline App**: Design and create a scalable and comprehensive pipeline application that encapsulates all the elements of the project.
 This "Mega Pipeline" will serve as the unified interface for managing and executing various project components.

+- **Presenting a Technical Project**: Create a presentation that concisely covers what has been accomplished up to this point, and what the plan is for next steps.
+Here are some useful questions to think about when creating the presentation: Who is the audience (technical or non-technical), and what information can you expect them to know (and not know) going into the presentation?
+What’s the story that you are trying to tell?
+How are you planning to tell that story?
+What do you want the audience to take away from the presentation?

 ### Deliverables:

 - **Optimized Models**: Models that have been distilled, quantized, or compressed using TensorFlow Lite, complete with performance benchmarks and analysis.